Laser therapy for pain relief

 You can feel better!

 Laser therapy is a high-tech solution for people suffering from spinal, joint and muscle pain.
 It is a painless therapy that promotes rapid recovery from acute and chronic pain.
 It is a highly effective treatment backed by extensive scientific study.
-Thousands of people no longer live with pain thanks to laser therapy.

 You don’t have to live with pain.
 Dramatic healing can be seen when laser light is applied to wounds such as diabetic leg ulcers, large bruises, burns and other stubborn wounds.
 The same tissue healing can be felt for people suffering from arthritis, back pain, carpal tunnel syndrome, ligament and tendon issues, disc herniation, bursitis, plantar fasciitis, post-surgical recovery and more.

 Our Theralase Low Intensity Laser Light Therapy system does not heat or cut tissue, unlike high-intensity lasers.
 Many pharmacological treatments just temporarily mask pain.
 Laser therapy treats the underlying condition by promoting rapid healing of damaged tissues.
-This means that not only are the treatments effective in reducing pain and restoring function, the benefits of laser therapy are long lasting, too.
+This means that not only are the treatments usually effective in reducing pain and restoring function, the benefits of laser therapy are long lasting, too.

 “Light has a way of creating a physiological change within the cells, which leads to positive changes and promotion of healing, anti-inflammatory effects, improved blood circulation, increased lymphatic flow, and edema reduction.”

 Donald Chu, Director of Rehabilitation and Athletic Training at Stanford University